 Medicaid is a joint federal and state program that is administered by the states for low-income and disabled beneficiaries.
 Medicaid rebates are based on pricing data reported by sponsors on a monthly and quarterly basis to the Centers for Medicare & Medicaid Services ("CMS"), the federal agency that administers the Medicaid and Medicare programs.
 These data include the average manufacturer price and, in the case of innovator products, the best price for each drug or biologic which, in general, represents the lowest price available from the manufacturer to any entity in the U.S. in any pricing structure, calculated to include all sales and associated rebates, discounts, and other price concessions.
-The amount of the rebate is adjusted upward if a verage manufacturer price increases more than inflation (measured by reference to the Consumer Price Index - Urban).
+The amount of the rebate is adjusted upward if average manufacturer price increases more than inflation (measured by reference to the Consumer Price Index - Urban).
 Until December 31, 2023, the rebate was capped at 100 percent of the average manufacturer price, but effective January 1, 2024, this cap on the rebate has been removed, and the rebate liability of manufacturers could increase accordingly.

-If a sponsor becomes a ware that Medicaid reporting for a prior quarter was incorrect, or has changed as a result of recalculation of the pricing data, the sponsor is obligated to resubmit the corrected data for up to three years after those data originally were due, which revisions could affect rebate liability for prior quarters.
-If a sponsor fails to pay the required rebate amount or report pricing data on a timely basis, the sponsor may be subject to civil monetary penalties and/or termination of its Medicaid Drug Rebate program agreement, in which case federal payments may not be a vailable under Medicaid or Medicare Part B for covered outpatient drugs.
-The federal Patient Protection and Affordable Care Act ("PPACA") made significant changes to the Medicaid Drug Rebate program, and CMS subsequently issued a final regulation to implement the changes to the Medicaid Drug Rebate program under PPACA.
-CMS has since modified its Medicaid Drug Rebate program regulations to, among other things, permit reporting multiple best price figures with regard to value-based purchasing arrangements and provide definitions for "line extension," "new formulation," and related terms with the practical effect of expanding the scope of drug and biological products considered to be line extensions.
+If a sponsor becomes aware that Medicaid reporting for a prior quarter was incorrect, or has changed as a result of recalculation of the pricing data, the sponsor is obligated to resubmit the corrected data for up to three years after those data originally were due, which revisions could affect rebate liability for prior quarters.
+If a sponsor fails to pay the required rebate amount or report pricing data on a timely basis, the sponsor may be subject to civil monetary penalties and/or termination of its Medicaid Drug Rebate program agreement, in which case federal payments may not be available under Medicaid or Medicare Part B for covered outpatient drugs.
+The federal Patient Protection and Affordable Care Act ("PPACA") made significant changes to the Medicaid Drug Rebate program, and CMS subsequently issued a final regulation to implement the changes to the Medicaid Drug Rebate program regulations to, among other things, permit reporting multiple best price figures with regard to value-based purchasing arrangements and provide definitions for "line extension," "new formulation," and related terms with the practical effect of expanding the scope of drug and biological products considered to be line extensions.
 In addition to Medicaid we are required to provide rebates to Veteran Affairs/Department of Defense and 340B facilities.

 Medicare is a federal program that is administered by the federal government that covers individuals age 65 and over or that are disabled as well as those with certain health conditions.
 Medicare Part A and Part B will apply to our cell therapies.
 Medicare Part A will apply for inpatient care for Medicare beneficiaries.
 Medicare Part B generally covers drugs and biologics that must be administered by physicians or other health care practitioners; are provided in connection with certain durable medical equipment; or are certain oral anti-cancer drugs and certain oral immunosuppressive drugs.
 Medicare Part B pays for such drugs and biologics under a payment methodology based on the average sales price of the drugs.
 Manufacturers are required to report average sales price information to CMS on a quarterly basis.
 The manufacturer-submitted information may be used by CMS to calculate Medicare payment rates.
-Manufacturers must pay refunds to Medicare for single-source drugs or biological products, or biosimilar biological products, reimbursed under Medicare Part B and packaged in single-dose containers or single-use packages for units of discarded drug reimbursed by Medicare Part B in excess of 10 percent of total allowed charges under Medicare Part B for that drug.
+Manufacturers must pay refunds to Medicare Part B and packaged in single-cose containers or single-use packages for units of discarded drug reimbursed by Medicare Part B in excess of 10 percent of total allowed charges under Medicare Part B for that drug.
 Manufacturers that fail to pay refunds could be subject to civil monetary penalties.
 Further, the Inflation